Baptist History Homepage

 The whole Bible is God's Inspired Word and is Profitable to All Believers

-"All scripture is God-breathed, and is profitable for teaching, for reproof, for correction, for discipline in righteousness:
+"All scripture is God-breathed, and is profitable for teaching, for reproof, for correction, for discipline in righteousness: that the man of God may be fit, outfitted for all good works."
+(II Tim.
+3:16, 17, improved translation.)

 This text is one of many selected for special attack by moderistic mistranslations mutilating the message of God's written word.
-As is usually true in comparison of controverted translations of doctrinal portions of scripture, so here the King James version if essentially right and most of the modern revisions are greviously and wickedly wrong.
+As is usually true in comparison of controverted translations of doctrinal portions of scripture, so here the King James version is essentially right and most of the modern revisions are greviously and wickedly wrong.
 Most abominable in contradiction of immediate context and of the uniform teaching of scriptiure is the substitute of "every scripture" for "all scripture."

 Every true Bble student knows that in the New Testament the word "scripture (Gr. graphe), whether singular or plural, is never used in any other sense than of what are called in the verse preceding our text "the holy scriptures" literally "the holy letters" (Gr. grammata).